-$\binom{(I)}{I}$ Refers to sales at the retail store level in Canada, as provided by the Association of Canadian Distillers.
+Refers to sales at the retail store level in Canada, as provided by the Association of Canadian Distillers.

-In an effort to maintain focus on Corby's continuing business activities and the Company's brand prioritization strategy, brands impacted by the aforementioned sale transactions have been excluded from the above chart.
+In an effort to maintain focus on Corby's continuing business activities and the Company's brand prioritization strategy, Disposed Brands have been excluded from the above chart.